๐ŸŽฒ

 What is the difference between Math.random() and Web Crypto?

 Math.random() uses a PRNG (xorshift or Mersenne Twister) that is deterministic from an internal seed and is not suitable for security or audit-grade use.
-Web Crypto (crypto.getRandomValues) uses an OS-level CSPRNG, passes NIST SP 800-22 statistical tests, and is safe for lotteries, drawings, or secret tokens.
+Web Crypto (crypto.getRandomValues) uses an OS-level CSPRNG, passes NIST SP 800-22 statistical tests, and is safe for raffles, drawings, or secret tokens.
 This calculator uses Web Crypto exclusively.

 Why is rejection sampling necessary?